SlimBloodworth/JavaScript-Clock/README.md

 Users should be able to:

-- View the optimal layout for each of the website's pages depending on their device's screen size
+- View the optimal layout for the website's page depending on their device's screen size
 - See that the time on the clock matches the time on the user device.

 ### Screenshot